k8gb-io/k8gb/CONTRIBUTING.md

 k8gb.io website is a Jekyll-based static website generated from project markdown documentation and hosted by GitHub Pages.
 `gh-pages` branch contains the website source, including configuration, website layout, and styling.
 Markdown documents are automatically populated to `gh-pages` from the main branch and should be authored there.
-Changes to the k8gb.io website layout and styling should be checked out from `gh-pages` branch and  PRs should be created against `gh-pages`.
+Changes to the k8gb.io website layout and styling should be checked out from the `gh-pages` branch and  PRs should be created against `gh-pages`.

 ### Local website authoring and testing